montag451/pytun/README.rst

 Examples
 --------

-NOTE: On most distributions you will need to be root to run this examples.
+NOTE: On most distributions you will need to be root to run these examples.

 To create a TUN device::